Nitrodist/markcampbell.me/_posts/2016-10-19-a-lesson-in-logging-never-hide-behavior.markdown

 title: "A lesson in logging: never hide behavior"
 ---

-Recently, I was working on implementing a health check endpoint to one of our rails apps.
+Recently, I was working on implementing a health check endpoint to one of our Rails apps.
 It is a simple endpoint that basically responds with 200 OK and a JSON response.
 During the code review process, one of my coworkers brought up the fact that it's quite annoying to be tailing the log and constantly seeing requests for `/lbhealth` (or similar) 'polluting' the log.
-He then asked to just suppress the messages in the rails log.
+He then asked to just suppress the messages in the Rails log.

 From his point of view, the requests themselves are noise since he's only concerned with the requests made to the webapp (system) that a user would interact with.
 When he's tasked with debugging some behavior on one of our staging servers, he's met with a large log and more than half of the requests to the app are filled with health check requests.
 He's quite right in that seeing the requests slows down his ability to just see the relevant information.